ueberdosis/blog/content/blog/04/post.md

 With tiptap we built a renderless text editor for the Web.
 Today, it’s already used by thousands of developers, and we plan to release a completely new version of it.
 Here’s everything you need to know about the current state and the current roadmap.

 ## Who’s using it?
 First of all, let me share a few impressive numbers with you.
 The repository has 8,000 stars on GitHub.
 Notable companies like GitLab and Statamic (to name just a few) use tiptap in their software.
 The (currently awful) documentation has more than 60k page views/month.
 The package was downloaded 500k times in 2019, and already 2.7m times in 2020.
-Isn’t that’s crazy?
+Isn’t that crazy?

 Let’s add numbers people usually don’t talk much about: We put in a few hundred hours to develop the package, we don’t know the exact number, but it’s probably something like 500 hours.
 And we got a few donations from kind humans, I think it’s something like $200 in total.
 We recently set up GitHub sponsorship and now have 15 sponsors (so cool!), giving us around $160/month.
 We are very, very thankful for every donation, and for every sponsor, it’s a huge motivation for us to work on tiptap.